timharek/timharek.no/content/blog/2023-12-26-passwords.md

 You can either use your password manager to help you out or create one yourself.
-You create one by using _at least_ 3 random words, one or more special characters to sepearate the words and add a random number somewhere for added strength.
+You create one by using _at least_ 3 random words, one or more special characters to separate the words and add a random number somewhere for added strength.

 I usually recommend a specific method to get started quick; pick 3 or more random categories, like this example:

-1. fruits
+1. Fruits
-1. car manufactures
+1. Car manufactures
-1. furniture
+1. Furniture

 Then I pick the special character, I don't recommend `!` as this is the most common one, pick `=`, `[` or something more random.
 And lastly I pick a random